degreepath/catalog-differ/over-time-md/neuroscience.req.md

 NEURO 239  |  Cellular and Molecular Neuroscience  |  1.00
 NEURO 239 focuses on the physiology and development of neurons and neural circuits across the animal kingdom.  |
-One level II foundation elective (see list in courses tab)  1  |  1.00
+One level II foundation lab elective (see list in courses tab)  1  |  1.00
-One level III advanced science elective (see list in courses tab)  1  |  1.00
+One level III advanced science lab elective (see list in courses tab)  1  |
+1.00
 One interdisciplinary elective from neuroscience related offerings outside the natural sciences (see list in courses tab)  |  1.00
 Capstone seminar (see list in courses tab)  |  1.00